Baptiste68/P5/README.md

     The category is then returned

-Function – SelectAliment
+Function – SelectFood
-    First display the different Aliments
+    First display the different foods
-    The user enters a number related to a Aliment.
+    The user enters a number related to a food.
     Manage errors.
     The aliment is then returned